 Want your money to work for you?
 Start investing early.
-When you start investing early you give your money a chance to compound (you can read more about that in investing for beginners).
+When you start investing early you give your money a chance to compound.
 To start, check out your company’s 401(k) or look at an IRA (individual retirement account).
 Both of these accounts offer tax benefits, which you’ll definitely want to take advantage of.
 Once you have either a 401(k) account or an IRA, you can pick a mixture of stocks and bonds to put into that account.
 This article will walk you through the easiest way to get started.

 10. Learn to pay yourself first.

 Being an adult comes with bills.
 A lot of bills.
 There are rent, groceries, utilities, student loans, commute costs, and taxes to name a few.
 The list can seem never-ending.
 While bills are a fact of life, you can’t let them come between you and financial stability.
 How do you do that?
 You pay yourself first.
 Before you spend any money on anything, you set aside money to save.
 That can be in a savings account or in a retirement account.
 But the idea is that if you figure out how to save first (pay yourself first), and spend second, you’ll be in a great place financially.